 If your drain lines leak you’ll probably be able to tell.
-Water or dampness under your home is a big clue but foul odors and soggy ground can also be signs.
-Repairing a drainage line leak is fairly straight forward – you find the issue and replace that area.
+Water or dampness under your home is a big clue but foul odors and soggy ground can also be signed.
+Repairing a drainage line leak is fairly straightforward – you find the issue and replace that area.
 However, if you have determined there is no leak but you are still incurring issues described above you likely have a ventilation problem.

 Venting Your Drainage Lines

-A healthy plumbing system must be able to breath.
+A healthy plumbing system must be able to breathe.

-When pouring soda out of a plastic 2 liter bottle you can see just how important ventilation can be.
-Turn the bottle completely up, where no air can enter the through opening, and the soda gurgles and slows.
+When pouring soda out of a plastic 2-liter bottle you can see just how important ventilation can be.
+Turn the bottle completely up, where no air can enter the through the opening, and the soda gurgles and slows.
 If you don’t turn the bottle completely up and allow air to enter the soda comes out faster and more smoothly.
-That’s exactly what proper ventilation does for you drain lines.
+That’s exactly what proper ventilation does for your drain lines.

 Plumbing, Drainage, and Ventilation Terms

 Plumbers, like all construction workers, speak a different language from the rest of the world.
 Living with a master plumber for 18 years has given me just enough time to learn some of their language (not all of it by any means).
 Here are some of the more common plumbing words and their meaning.